ChainAgnostic/namespaces/stacks/caip2.md

 In CAIP-2 a general blockchain identification scheme is defined.
 This is the implementation of CAIP-2 for Stacks.
 The chain ID is used as a way to mitigate replay attacks on different Stacks chains, as it is included in the transaction encoding.
+Stacks mainnet runs on bitcoin mainnet and testnet runs on bitcoin testnet3 .

 ## Syntax